zidane3000/VV-ISTIC-TP1/README.md

 ## Deliverable and evaluation

 We will mark this lab.
-You need to fork this repository and to submit a pull request with the answers directly [here](sujet.md) (deadline XXX XXth 2024, 23:59).
+You need to fork this repository and to submit a pull request with the answers directly [here](sujet.md) (deadline January 29th 2024, 23:59 for apprenticeship students - deadline January 15th 2024, 23:59 for non-apprenticeship students).